 Larner College of Medicine at the University of Vermont

 Give Way To Freedom has been chosen by the University of Vermont Medical School to collaborate on public health projects in collaboration with the United Way.
-One of the core curriculum requirements for UVM College of Medicine second year students is that they work closely with a community non-profit or service organization, as well as a faculty physician, on a semester long research project.
-They do research, analysis and discussion then develop a research poster that is presented at a well-attended session at the end of the semester.
+One of the core curriculum requirements for UVM College of Medicine first-year students is that they work closely with a community non-profit or service organization, as well as a faculty physician, on a semester-long research project.
+They do research, analysis, and discussion then develop a research poster that is presented at a well-attended session at the end of the semester.

 GWTF has worked with the students on three projects to date: